ellakcy/wordpress-with-plugins/Readme.md

 - WORDPRESS_ADMIN_EMAIL (default:admin@example.com) The administrator email.
 (Recomended to change.)
 - WORDPRESS_URL (default: localhost) Your site's url
 - WORDPRESS_TITLE (default: 'My localhost site') The title to be displayed when generating the site.

+Also inherits all the enviromental varialbes from the original wordpress docker image: https://hub.docker.com/_/wordpress/